How Universal Kids Resort Supports Autism and Sensory Needs

 Universal Kids Resort and Certified Autism Center Quick Facts

-Universal Kids Resort opens in Frisco, Texas in 2026 with seven themed lands across roughly 32 acres, plus a 300-room on-property hotel.
+Universal Kids Resort opened July 1, 2026, in Frisco, Texas with seven themed lands, plus a 300-room on-property hotel.

 Is Universal Kids Resort a Certified Autism Center?